How to Get Cheap Car Insurance (2024)

 Understanding different types of car insurance

 Your choice of coverage is one of the most significant factors that affect your cost.
 Generally, the more coverage you buy, the more you’ll pay for premiums.
-For example, a minimum-coverage auto policy doesn’t include the same amount of vehicle protection that full coverage does, which is why it’s cheaper to buy.[8]
+For example, a minimum-coverage auto policy doesn’t include the same amount of vehicle protection that full coverage does, which is why it’s cheaper.[8]

 Here’s what to know about your different coverage options.